DarkMaps/DarkMapsServer/README.md

     - 'DATABASE_HOST'
     - 'DATABASE_PORT'
     - 'DJANGO_ALLOWED_HOSTS' (passed in as a string of allowed hosts separated by spaces eg. 'foo.com baa.com')

+## Email
+You will need to set up external email using SMTP in order to allow your users to rset their passwords.
+Do so by passing the following environment variables to your container.

+	- EMAIL_BACKEND
+	- EMAIL_HOST
+	- EMAIL_PORT
+	- EMAIL_USE_TLS
+	- EMAIL_USE_SSL
+	- EMAIL_TIMEOUT
+	- EMAIL_SSL_KEYFILE
+	- EMAIL_SSL_CERTFILE

 ## API Documentation